henrysun9074/diffusion-code/README.md

 This repository provides code and instructions for _From Noise to Nature: Diffusion Models to Advance Wildlife Detection in Remote Sensing Data_ (Sun et al., 2025) [Add link to paper when available].

 The original model used to generate synthetic imagery of humpback was created by fine-tuning **Stable Diffusion 1.0 XL** using a [Hugging Face Space](https://huggingface.co/spaces/multimodalart/lora-ease) by user **multimodalart**.
-While the space has since been deactivated, the same fine-tuning process can also be reproduced using scripts from the open-source [Diffusers](https://github.com/huggingface/diffusers) library.
+While the space has since been deactivated, the same fine-tuning process can be reproduced using scripts from the open-source [Diffusers](https://github.com/huggingface/diffusers) library which the HF space was running under the hood.

 ## 📊 Usage